-Following the successful launch of the InnoGrape: Innovation in Table Grape Production pilot program in 2015, the Australian Table Grape Association (ATGA) is excited to announce that a further 9 training modules will be delivered to table grape growers in coming months.
+Following the successful launch of the InnoGrape: Innovation in Table Grape Production pilot program in 2015, the Australian Table Grape Association (ATGA) is excited to announce that a further 8 training modules will be delivered to table grape growers in 2017/18.

-For further information, please contact Rowena Norris at the ATGA on M: 0421 553 800 or via
+For further information: Please contact Rowena Norris at the ATGA on M: 0421 553 800 or via

 InnoGrape: Innovation in Table Grape Production extension program, is supported by the Australian Table Grape Association, with funding from the Foundation for Rural and Regional Renewal and the William Buckland Foundation.